stub42/pytz/src/README.txt

 >>> print est_dt.strftime(fmt), '/', edt_dt.strftime(fmt)
 2002-10-27 01:30:00 EDT-0400 / 2002-10-27 01:30:00 EST-0500

-Note that althogh this handles many cases, it is still not possible to handle all.
+Note that although this handles many cases, it is still not possible to handle all.
 In cases where countries change their timezone definitions, cases like the end-of-daylight-savings-time occur with no way of resolving the ambiguity.
 For example, in 1915 Warsaw switched from Warsaw time to